-External Audit
+External audit

 The external audit is conducted annually following the financial year end, with the onsite part of the audit normally taking place in June each year.
 External auditors are reappointed by share members at the AGM.
 Procurement for external audit was last conducted in 2022/23 in line with good practice.
-Findings from the external audit are reported annually to share members at our Annual General Meeting, normally held in August each year.
+An audit summary report is presented to the Management Committee at the end of each audit and the audited financial statements are presented to members at the AGM, normally held in August each year.

-Mini Audit
+Mini audit